Value in Healthcare

 Cost/Outcome trade off: A fundamental assumption of the trade-off is outcomes are dependent on the amount of money spent.
 If you want greater outcomes, cost will increase.
 In New York State, the improvement of outcomes for Medicaid beneficiaries has lagged behind increases in dollars spent.
 New York State’s Medicaid redesign efforts are focused on bending the healthcare delivery cost curve to improve outcomes and reduce cost.

-This concept can be portrayed graphically: How changes in value are displayed:
+This concept can be portrayed graphically:

 |• Improving outcomes with the same level of spending – the curve shifts to the right.|